DuaaAlgethami/Computer-Graphics-Project/README.md

 # Computer-Graphics-Project
-- In this project, I draw a house using c++
+- In this project, I drew a house using c++